 August 2014 the Withies was used as the setting for scenes in the film 'The Man who knew Infinity' starring actor Jeremy Irons.
 It is set in 1913.
 See if you can recognise any familiar faces from the scenes below!

-The Harrow is situated on the main road (B3000) in the historic village of Compton and is open from 11am – 11pm Mon -Sat and from 12noon – 10.30pm on Sunday.
+The Lemongrass Thai restaurant at what was the Harrow public house, is situated on the main road (B3000) in the historic village of Compton and is open from 12.00 noon – 2.30pm and from 17.30pm – 10.45pm in the evening.
 There is a large car park and plenty of outside seating for enjoying the sunshine or a summer evening

 Nestled in the beautiful Surrey Hills, Watts Gallery first opened its doors to the public in 1904.
 It is unique in the UK being the only purpose-built art gallery created for the display of works by a single artist, the great Victorian artist G.F.
 Watts (1817-1904).
 Over one hundred paintings and sculptures are on permanent display; spanning a period of 70 years they include portraits, landscapes and major symbolic works.